rjzupkoii/cabals/README.md

 wup_evc_utm.asc - Clipped version of LANDFIRE cover data (Rollins & Frame 2006). \
 wup_buff_utm.asc - A visual buffer file created by the author.

-In order to use the GIS data, the file `gis/gis.zip` needs to be extracte and the files moved to `model/data/gis` in accordance with the settings.
+In order to use the GIS data, the file `gis/gis.zip` needs to be extracted and the files moved to `model/data/gis` in accordance with the settings.
 The GIS data should be aligned correctly for use with ForestSim (i.e., same number of rows, columns, and reference point).
 Note that while good compression is achived, when the files are decompressed they will be quite large.

 ### References
 Homer, C. G., Dewitz, J. A., Yang, L., Jin, S., Danielson, P., Xian, G., Coulston, J., Herold, N. D., Wickham, J. D., & Megown, K. (2015).
 Completion of the 2011 National Land Cover Database for the conterminous United States-Representing a decade of land cover change information. *Photogrammetric Engineering and Remote Sensing*, 81(5), 345–354.

 Rollins, M. G., & Frame, C. K. (2006).
 The LANDFIRE Prototype Project: Nationally consistent and locally relevant geospatial data for wildland fire management.
 Gen. Tech.
 Rep. RMRS-GTR-175.
 Fort Collins: US Department of Agriculture, Forest Service, Rocky Mountain Research Station.
 416 p., 175.

+### Publications
+Zupko, R. (2021).
+Application of agent-based modeling and life cycle sustainability assessment to evaluate biorefinery placement. *Biomass and Bioenergy*, 144, 105916. https://doi.org/10.1016/j.biombioe.2020.105916